z33pX/mpl_finance_ext/README.md

 Plot candlestick charts
 -
-After we prepared the data we create a figure and an axis and plot the candlesticks plus some indicators in one chart and the rsi on a seperate axis:
+After we prepared the data we create a figure and an axis and plot the candlesticks plus some indicators on one axis and the rsi on a seperate axis:

 ```